 Assessment refers to a student's ability to demonstrate knowledge and understanding of skills and content.
-Multiple types of assessment are employed as part of the District's general education program.
+Multiple types of assessment are used in the regular education program.
 Formal assessments such as tests, quizzes, and ongoing performance benchmarks (i.e., writing and project completion) are interwoven into learning.
 Variety in assessments is just one integrated support found in classrooms.
 Additional examples of these types of supports include extended or shortened time, previewing question types, and providing visual instructions.